Our Feeding Services

 With a dynamic and highly skilled team at Lively Eaters it may be appropriate to move between different therapists at different times depending on progress and challenges.
 This seamless transition is important to ensure that the needs of the child and family at any one given time, are being met.

-The Lively Eaters Fussy Feeders therapy program is an intensive, individualised and holistic approach to mealtime behaviours, expectations, family dynamics and factors which are impacting on a child’s ability to progress with their feeding.
+The program is an intensive, individualised and holistic approach to mealtime behaviours, expectations, family dynamics and factors which are impacting on a child’s ability to progress with their feeding.
 Each program is developed individually and specifically for your child and your family as we respect that your family unit is unique and feeding therapy can not be a ‘one size fits all’ approach.

 The therapists involved in the intensives are highly skilled at observing, interpreting and understanding how a child responds to food and mealtimes, how the family respond to these behaviours and how together this impacts on the mealtime dynamic.
 Through our intensive residential program these challenges are addressed with the family, without the everyday pressures of school, appointments, work and all other factors which make mealtimes more challenging.

-Our Fussy Feeders program operates either from The Memorial Hospital, at the child’s home (local families) or rented accommodation in Adelaide (interstate families).
-Our highly experienced Paediatrician, Dietitians, Speech Pathologists, Occupational Therapists and Parent/Child therapist support your family throughout the week long program.
+Our Venture Out program operates either within your child’s home (local families) or rented accommodation in Adelaide (interstate families).
+Our highly experienced Feeding Therapists support your family throughout the week long program.

 INTENSIVE TUBE WEANING PROGRAM